Skip to Content

 • Raised, spongy ridges just below the surface

-• Scattered, volcano-shaped mounds of soil
+• Volcano-shaped mounds of loose soil

 • Damaged turf that lifts easily from the ground